-Mike achieves results through hard work, planning, focused execution, and cutting-edge trial skills, including the use of focus groups in select cases.
+Mike achieves results through hard work, planning, focused execution, and cutting-edge trial skills, including focus groups in select cases.
 With a background in high-level politics, Mike is a natural strategist who thrives under pressure.
 He travels across the country to participate in trial workshops and network with trial attorneys.

 “The stakes for my clients are high,” Mike says.
 “Often they are going through the worst ordeal they’ve ever been through, and it’s hard for them to imagine getting back to a normal life.
 The more my client knows about their case, the better our chance to win.
 To be able to help someone at the time of their greatest need is extremely gratifying.”